15 Best Things To Do In Japan: What To Do For Fun In Japan

 Of course you can’t leave Japan without doing some souvenir shopping.

-There’s the usual assortment of fridge magnets and keychains, or you can bring home an artsy paper fan, ceramic bowl, kimono, or Japanese knife.
+There’s the usual assortment of fridge magnets and keychains, or you can bring home an artsy paper fan, ceramic bowl, kimono, or a cool Japanese knife.

 The Shinjuku and Shibuya districts in Tokyo are some of the best for shopping, but we also found some great souvenirs in places we didn’t expect it, like the street stalls at Sensoji Temple.

-You have to eat the Sushi, Ramen, Yakitori, and everything else.
+You have to try the Ramen, Sushi, Udon, Yakitori, and everything else Japan is known for.
 Even the food in 7-Eleven and other convenience stores is top notch.
-All in all, eating is one of the best things to do in Japan.

-Japanese candy is unique too — stuff like Mochi and Daifuku might weird you out at first, but it really grows on you!
+Japanese candy is just as interesting as the food — stuff like Mochi and Daifuku might weird you out at first, but after awhile it really grows on you!

 The Dotonbori district is one of Osaka’s main tourism hotspots, and it really comes alive at night.

-This place is loaded with good restaurants, food stalls, bars and cafes, and interesting things to see and do.
+This place is loaded with good restaurants, food stalls, bars and cafes, and interesting sights.
+It’s one of the best things to do in Japan.

 We spent many nights at Dotonbori and barely scratched the surface.
 It’s pretty much a foodie paradise!